shackbarth/field-dev/README.md

 xtuple-field-dev-sample
 ================

+### Overview

+Proof of concept for the most common type of field dev: adding fields to lists.
+This example adds four fields to the prospect list to exemplify how to approach for different types of list augmentation.
+  - Attribute based on new postgres function
+  - Attribute that was already in the query but wasn't in the view
+  - Attribute requiring extra join in the database
+  - Attribute based on custom client-side logic

+### Naming conventions

 The name of this extension, per the `package.json` and `manifest.js`, is `xtuple-field-dev-sample`.
 This repo has a slightly different name.
 It's best practice to use the same name throughout, but it's not strictly necessary, although if this were a `private-extension` or an